govguide/optimism-resource-center/Grants/Collective Grant Policies.md

 An example of a critical milestone is: “We will deploy X smart contract on Y date.”

 ---
+## Enforcement

-Violation of these policies are violations of the [[Code of Conduct]].
-Given the importance of these policies, the Optimism Foundation can also enforce them and claw back any grants found to be in violation.
+Violation of these policies are violations of the [[Code of Conduct]]… Given the importance of these policies, the Optimism Foundation can also enforce them and claw back any grants found to be in violation.
 To report a violation of the grant policies, use this [reporting form](https://docs.google.com/forms/d/e/1FAIpQLSeLySdMNyQ8aJdzOrMN3BfMy8fChsDuSQW6LLuIRuVm9gmavQ/viewform?usp=sf_link).
+Violations will be processed by the Token House Code of Conduct Council.

+For misuse that does not constitute a violation of these policies, please follow the [[Grant Misuse Reporting Process]]